 A bathroom console can be a practical and stylish addition to your bathroom.
-These smart pieces of bathroom furniture are close cousins to the vanity and serve much the same purpose.
+These trendy pieces of bathroom furniture are close cousins to the vanity and serve the same purpose.
 Your console may be the stark modern home to a beautiful vessel sink, or it may be a substantial addition to the storage capacity of your bathroom.
 They may be attached directly to the wall or stand freely on legs or a base.
-Picking the right one isn’t difficult if you know what you’re looking for, but with so many options on the market, it’s easy to feel a little overwhelmed.
+Picking the right one isn’t difficult if you know what you’re looking for, but with so many options on the market, it’s easy to feel overwhelmed.
 Here are some questions you can ask yourself to narrow down your choices.

 How much space do I have?

 Many bathroom consoles, particularly the wall-hung type, are great space-saving options, but how compact do you need your console to be?

 If you’re outfitting a small bathroom or cloakroom, a petite wall-hung console like this white matte console top from Duravit is ideal.
 It has a tiny footprint and looks clean and simple, blending beautifully with a modern interior design where an uncluttered look is everything.
 Space under the sink adds an open feeling to the room, making everything seem bigger and airier.

 How much storage do I need?

 While many bathroom consoles are designed to be minimalist, it is possible to track down models which add a lot of storage options.